jbhopkins/bioxtasraw/docs/source/tutorial/s3_autocenter.rst

 #.
 The goal of centering and calibration is to find a beam center position, sample
-    to detector distance, and detector rotation that causes the calculated Silver-Behenate ring pattern to match up with the rings on the image.
+    to detector distance, and detector rotation that causes the calculated Silver Behenate ring pattern to match up with the rings on the image.

     *   *Note:* The beamstop is the blue/green bar extending out from the top right edge of the detector